saurabhvmagdum/overjoyed-thing-7674/README.md

 # Automated Student Registration System
-This is my project repository of JDBC project and only Java language is used in it.
+This is my project repository of JDBC project and Core Java, MySQL and JDBC language is used in it.